-The aim of our financial management is to create transparency at all levels of man-agement in order that costs and income can be managed in line with corporate strategy and in an efficient and timely manner.
-The key instruments are medium-term planning, the annual budgeting process, the Group's management information system and the planning and management of capital and liquidity.
+The aim of our financial management is to create transparency at all levels of management in order that costs and income can be managed in line with corporate strategy and in an efficient and timely manner.
+The key instruments are medium-term planning, the annual budgeting process, the key performance indicators from the Group’s management information system and the planning and management of capital and liquidity.

 Financial management includes the preparation of the financial statements in accordance with local laws and International Financial Reporting Standards (IFRS) as well as regulatory reporting.

 The LLB Group has a prudent approach to risk, which is essential for protecting reputation, maintaining excellent financial strength and securing sustainable profitability.
 Our risk management is based on risk policy and encompasses the systematic identification and assessment, reporting, management and monitoring of credit risks, market risks, liquidity risks and operational risks as well as asset liability management (ALM).
 The LLB Group applies an appropriate organisational and methodological framework for assessing and managing risk (see chapter "Risk management" in the financial section).

 Combating money laundering and the financing of terrorist or criminal activities as well as minimising regulatory risks, especially in cross-border business, are given highest priority in the LLB Group as part of risk management.